Type D Personality: Traits and Examples

 How Managers Can Support Type D Employees

-- Psychological safety: Make sure employees feel safe to share their thoughts, knowing they will not be judged.
+- Psychological safety: Make sure employees feel safe to share their thoughts, knowing they will not be judged or criticized.

 Conclusion